Jacobs-University/visir-tracker-01/README.md

 2. Implement face detection for the video stream from the web-camera using the ```cv::CascadeClassifier``` class.
 3. Measure the FPS one more time.
 How FPS changed after incorporating the face detection into the framework?
 	- the FPS is significantly lower after incorporating the face detection.
 The difference between debug and release version becomes more obvious now.
 	The debug version FPS drops to 1 and the release version drops to around 4 FPS.
+The FPS also varies depending on whether a face is being detected or not.
+Moving the 		camera too fast also seems to affect the FPS.
 	- release fps:<br />
 	![interface](detectionfps.PNG)